 Submissions are welcome from students, faculty, and community members across public heath disciplines.
 Submissions must elucidate pertinent and timely public health issues within an evidence-based and health equity framework.

-Note: Submissions that do not conform to these guidelines will not be considered for publication.
+Note: Submissions that do not conform to these guidelines will not be desk rejected.

 Note: Templates provide instructions on how to prepare your cover letter and manuscript/media submission.

 HPHR requires non-discriminatory language to be used at all times.
 Defamatory language of any kind directed toward persons and/or institutions is not permitted.
 This includes any and all terms that commonly considered sexist, heterosexist, racist, homophobic, transphobic, and xenophobic.